kdoore/CS2335-Gitbook/statemanager.md

 ```

 ###Object Persistence
 Unity proivdes a special method that we can use to insure the GameManager and attached script component: StateManager are not destroyed when execution jumps to a new scene: ``DontDestroyOnLoad(gameObject)``.
 Since this StateManager will not be destroyed, then any objects that have an active object reference within the StateManager object will also not be destroyed.
-We can use this to keep a reference to an Inventory object, so then the inventory will also have persistence throughout the life of the application,  We may also want to keep track of which states / scenes that we've visited, by maintaining a list of the object references for states which have
+We can use this to keep a reference to an Inventory object, so then the inventory will also have persistence throughout the life of the application,  We may also want to keep track of which states / scenes that we've visited, by maintaining a list of the object references for states which have been instantiated.
+We'd need to prevent creation of a new state instance each time we return to a scene.